timfel/timfel.github.io/articles/12-qoppa.md

 date: 2012-08-27
-title: Qoppa: a language to learn about Fexpr's
+title: Qoppa - a language to learn about Fexpr's

-## Qoppa: a language to learn about Fexpr's
+## Qoppa - a language to learn about Fexpr's

 Recently, I gave a talk at [Fun Club Berlin](http://www.meetup.com/thefunclub/) about Fexpr's.
 I had only